Passage du Desir

 Passage du Desir (French for "Passage of Desire") is a studio album by American singer-songwriter Sturgill Simpson, released under the alter ego Johnny Blue Skies.
 It was released on July 12, 2024, through High Top Mountain as Simpson's eighth total studio album.
-It has received positive reviews from critics.
+It received positive reviews from critics.
 Simpson has stated that this album represents a new phase in his career and was not preceded by promotional singles, but will be supported with a tour under his proper name with Johnny Blue Skies as a special guest.

 Background and recording

 Simpson chose to adopt a stage name for Passage du Desir in order to remain in line with his stance of only releasing five original studio albums under his actual name; this excludes Cuttin' Grass, Vol. 1 and Vol. 2, as they were bluegrass renditions of previously released material.
 The name "Johnny Blue Skies" was given to Simpson by a bartender in Lexington, Kentucky, who would introduce Simpson with the moniker whenever he would begin an open mic set at the bar.
 Simpson previously included "Johnny Blue Skies" in the packaging notes for A Sailor's Guide to Earth, his third studio album, and gave the name a credit in the accompanying film to Sound & Fury, his fourth studio album.
 Simpson recorded Passage du Desir at Abbey Road Studios in London and Clement House Recording Studios in Nashville, Tennessee.